 What is a budgeting app?

-A budgeting app is a software application designed to simplify the process of tracking income, expenses, savings, debt, financial goals and manage monthly cashflow.
-The primary purpose of a budgeting app is to enable users to gain better control over their finances, make informed spending decisions, and work towards achieving their financial objectives.
+A budgeting app is software designed to help users track income, expenses, savings, debt, financial goals and better manage monthly cashflow.
+Users might be able to better control over their finances, make informed spending decisions, and work towards achieving their saving goals.

-Budgeting apps often sync with your bank accounts to provide an overview in real-time when finances change.
+Some budgeting apps synchronise with your bank accounts to provide an overview in real-time when finances change.

 How to choose a budgeting app

-- User-friendly interface - Look for a budgeting app with an intuitive and user-friendly interface.
-You want an app that is easy to navigate and understand, allowing you to input and access your financial data effortlessly.
+User-friendly interface - Look for a budgeting app with an intuitive and user-friendly interface.
+You want an app you find easy to navigate and understand, allowing you to input and access your financial data effortlessly.

-- Security and privacy - Since budgeting apps deal with sensitive financial information, security is crucial.
-Choose an app that implements robust security measures, like data encryption, password protection, and two-factor authentication, to safeguard your financial data.
+Security and privacy - Since budgeting apps deal with sensitive financial information, security is crucial.
+Choose an app that implements robust security measures, like Open Banking, data encryption, password protection, and two-factor authentication, to safeguard your financial data.

-- Reporting and insights - Consider whether the app provides detailed reports and financial insights.
-A good budgeting app should present your financial data in charts or graphs, making it easier to analyse your spending patterns and identify areas for improvement.
+Reporting and insights - A good budgeting app should present your financial data in charts or graphs, making it easier to analyse your spending patterns and identify areas you can improve.

-- Cost/fees - Some budgeting apps are free, while others may have subscription plans or one-time purchases.
-Evaluate the cost and features to determine if it aligns with your budget.
-Additionally, check if the app offers a free trial to test its functionality before committing.
+Cost/fees - Some budgeting apps are free, while others may have subscription plans or one-time purchase fees.
+Evaluate the cost and features to determine if it's worth squeezing into your budget.

 But remember, before you select the one for you, be sure to consider what your needs and goals are first.
 Are you looking to save for a specific goal, track your daily expenses, or pay off debts?
 This way, you can refine your search to tailor your needs.

-In The Barefoot Investor, author Scott Pape suggests the following percentage splits for the ‘bucket’ strategy:
+If you're struggling with this, in The Barefoot Investor, author Scott Pape suggests the 'bucket' strategy, with the following percentage splits:

 Read More: How to budget: the ultimate guide to budgeting & saving